 The interest rates payable on a bridging are wide and varied, with so many lenders competing for their share of the market it really does pay to shop around and compare all of the rates on the market, the things that determine what rates you will be offered are outlined below.

 This is the biggest deciding factor that will determine what rate is on offer bridging lenders base the amount they charge in interest on the level of risk that they would associate with the loan so if for instance they are lending 50% LTV say £100,000 against a property value of £200,000 the rate on offer is going to better than say a loan at 75% which exposes the lender to far more risk, so the higher the loan to value that you are looking for the more interest you will be charged.

-Bridging loans are available as either a first or second charge, obviously a first charge means the lender has first call, on the asset should anything go wrong and as such they have a higher level of security than any other debt that has been registered behind them, this means that a first charge loan is always going to be the cheapest when it comes to interest rates, with a second charge the lender sits behind the first charge when it comes to getting their cash back from any sale of the property, consequently a second charge bridging loan because of the greater risk associated with it is going to carry the biggest interest rates.
+Bridging loans are non-status and available as either a first or second charge, obviously a first charge means the lender has first call, on the asset should anything go wrong and as such they have a higher level of security than any other debt that has been registered behind them, this means that a first charge loan is always going to be the cheapest when it comes to interest rates, with a second charge the lender sits behind the first charge when it comes to getting their cash back from any sale of the property, consequently a second charge bridging loan because of the greater risk associated with it is going to carry the biggest interest rates.